ilpeppino/sandbox/README.md

 **SCENE**

-Moving cube colliding with other cubes
+- Moving cube colliding with other cubes
+- Chasing cube

 **OBJECTIVE**